MaryGS/the-mj-stak/site/content/posts/01-hr-recruitment-challenge.md

 ### Semantic Search

-Instead of keyword matching, HR Helper uses vector embeddings—mathematical representations of meaning.
+Instead of keyword matching, Candidex uses vector embeddings—mathematical representations of meaning.
 When you search for "experienced backend developer comfortable with cloud infrastructure," the system finds candidates whose profiles *semantically* match that description, even if they've never used those exact words.

 ### Natural Language Queries

-Talk to HR Helper like you'd talk to a colleague:
+Talk to Candidex like you'd talk to a colleague:

 - "Find me candidates with 5+ years of experience in data engineering"
 - "Who has experience leading remote teams?"